Deutsch English

 What Will You Have to Pay?

-As in other areas of health care, you must also contribute to the cost of incontinence aids.
-The top-up payment is ten per cent of the product price, but a minimum of 5 and a maximum of 10 Euros per month.
+As in other areas of healthcare, you must also make a statutory co-payment for incontinence aids.
+The top-up payment is ten per cent of the product price, but a minimum of 5 and a maximum of 10 Euros per month (applies to Germany).
 Furthermore, the top-up payment may not exceed the cost of the aid.
 The obligation to pay is not applicable to persons who are exempt from paying.

 Please do not hesitate to contact us for further information.
 We will be happy to explain the agreed terms of supply with your health insurance company.